afsanamimii/Real-Time-Object-Counting/README.md

 3.In "object detection count In realtime example.mp4" I have recorded the output of real time object count.

 4.In "example1" and "example2" I have showed the output of object count from image

+How to Run:
+1. For installing all dependdecy use requirements.txt file
+2. For detecting object from image run Count object from image(YOLOV3).ipynb file
+3. For detecting object from real time run Real time object count (YOLOV3).ipynb

 Direction: